-Decision: In AC 2020-2021 the target was met.
-Based on the analysis of the AC 2020-21 results, and to drive improvement in AC 2021-2022, faculty will incorporate new technologies that will assist students in quickly, effectively, and creatively developing content for publication on social media platforms.
+Analysis: In AC 2020 - 2021, the target was met.
+Based on the analysis of the AC 2020-2021 results, in AC 2021-2022, the faculty incorporated new technologies that assisted students in quickly, effectively, and creatively developing content for publication on social media platforms.